{xtd_wp_head}

 In certain circumstances, U.S. provisional patent applications can provide a tool for preserving patent rights while temporarily reducing costs.
 This occurs because the application is not examined during the year in which it is pending, and claims are not required.
 A regular U.S. application and related foreign applications must be filed within one year of the provisional form in order to receive its early filing date.
 However, an applicant only receives the benefit of the earlier filing date for material that is adequately described and enabled in the provisional application.
 As a result, the patent attorney often needs your assistance when an application is filed as a "provisional".

 Currently, the average U.S. utility patent application is pending for about two years, though inventors in the biotech and computer fields should plan on a longer waiting period.
-Once a patent is issued, it is enforceable for 20 years from the initial filing of the application that resulted in the patent, assuming that USPTO-mandated maintenance fees are paid.
+Once a patent is issued, it is enforceable for 20 years from the date of the initial filing of the application.
+An issued patent must be maintained by paying maintenance fees at 3.5, 7.5, and 11.5 years from issuance.

 If you created the invention under a sponsored research or consulting agreement with a company, your CURF representative will need to review that contract to determine ownership and other rights associated with the contract and to determine the appropriate next steps.